pragma-org/PDRs/PDR-0003-Accepting-New-Projects/README.md

   - The project has a clear roadmap aligned with its objectives,
   - No other pressing reasons come up during the review.

 The Administrative Board will then vote to accept or reject the project.
+> [!NOTE]
+> The Administrative Board will vote according to the following rules: [PDR-0002-Voting](https://github.com/pragma-org/PDRs/tree/main/PDR-0002-Voting)

-An accepted Prospective Project then begins Incubation.
+An accepted project then begins Incubation and becomes a "PRAGMA Incubating Project".
 During Incubation the Incubating Project will be assigned a mentor within PRAGMA's members to assist in navigating this process.

 Incubating Projects can use PRAGMA's resources and are allowed to use the PRAGMA brand.
 However, Incubating Projects must clarify that they are not yet part of PRAGMA and add a "Incubating" disclaimer to their communications.

-> [!NOTE]
-> The Administrative Board will vote according to the following rules: [PDR-0002-Voting](https://github.com/pragma-org/PDRs/tree/main/PDR-0002-Voting)

 ### Mentoring